Hamlet, Footwashing, Maundy Thursday, Hobbits, and Revelation

 [Image: Screen capture from YouTube clip of The Lord of the Rings: The Return of the King (2003), directed by Peter Jackson, Warner Bros. based on the book by J.R.R.
 Tolkien.
 Fair use.]

-Maundy Thursday (or Holy Thursday, April 14 in 2022, and April 6 in 2023) begins what the Roman Catholic Church calls the Triduum (Paschal or Easter Triduum), which includes a ritual remembrance of Jesus washing the feet of his disciples (John 13:1–17).
+Maundy Thursday (or Holy Thursday, 2 April, 2026) begins what the Catholic Church calls the Triduum (Paschal or Easter Triduum).

-There are echoes in Hamlet of this passage from John, and related passages from other gospels about the importance of service: In Hamlet 1.2, when Horatio enters, he has the following exchange with Hamlet:
+There are echoes of this in Hamlet 1.2, when Horatio enters, he has the following exchange with Hamlet:

 HORATIO